Will Annaly Capital Management Inc. (NLY) benefit from Wall Street bulls Calls?

 Annaly Capital Management Inc. (NLY): Who are the competitors?

-The company’s main competitors (and peers) include Chimera Investment Corporation (CIM) that is trading 65.39% up over the past 12 months and PennyMac Mortgage Investment Trust (PMT) that is 233.39% higher over the same period.
-Invesco Mortgage Capital Inc. (IVR) is 79.16% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 32.5% from the last report on Jan 28, 2021 to stand at a total of 11.05 million short shares sold with a short interest ratio of 0.94.
+The company’s main competitors (and peers) include Chimera Investment Corporation (CIM) that is trading 7.30% up over the past 12 months and PennyMac Mortgage Investment Trust (PMT) that is 74.15% higher over the same period.
+Invesco Mortgage Capital Inc. (IVR) is -1.00% down on the 1-year trading charts.
+Short interest in the company’s stock has risen 12.7% from the last report on Feb 11, 2021 to stand at a total of 12.17 million short shares sold with a short interest ratio of 0.84.